IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 **Microsoft Excel** - This produces a multi-worksheet Excel document (XLSX) that include everything in the model with the exception of the diagram images.
 In reality, when you click next you are presented with a pick list of "reports" to be included in the export.
 There are three groupings of reports, Architectural elements (the key reusable elements in the model), Text-based artifact reports (FRs, NFRs, ...), and Diagram-based artifacts that describe content that appears on each diagram.

 **Microsoft Word** - Today this produces a standard all inclusive Word document.
 In the future you will be able to select among a set of document templates. **Note**, when you open the downloaded .docx file you will be asked if you want MS Word to update external references during open.
 Respond yes to this request to make sure the TOC, List of Figures and List of Tables gets populated.
 You will also then want to "Update table" for each of this lists after the fact to make sure all of the figure numbers and table numbers are updated correctly.

+#### Import

+##### Draw.io

+**Import draw.io diagram** - This is supported within a [**Misc Diagram** instance](#misc-diagrams).
+Current limitation is only draw.io files (.xml or .drawio) containing a single diagram are supported.
+The content will be imported as it would be visualized within Draw.io.
+All drawing elements are *annotations*.
+If you later choose, the resulting diagram can then be rendered into an architectural diagram type and then the drawing elements can be converted to architectural elements.
+[Additional details](#render-typed-diagram-and-convert-elements) in Misc Diagram section of user guide.

 ([Back to Top and TOC](#ibm-it-architect-assistant-community-edition-user-guide))